 - You will still have to pay for the upkeep and maintenance of your home.

-- House prices could fall leaving you with less money to pay back the fees.
+- House prices could fall, leaving you with less money to pay back the fees.

 Renting out your home if you enter into a deferred payment agreement

-- You may need to use a letting agent or get a family member or friend to manage the property for you.
+- You have responsibilities as a landlord that you might not be able to meet while you’re in care.
+You might need to use a letting agent or get a family member or friend to manage the property for you.

 The Disposable Income Allowance